microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 ## Clean up environment

-* If you created the resource group, key vault and storage account using the example pre-requisite commands then you can delete the whole resource group in the portal.
+- If you created the resource group, key vault, and storage account using the example pre-requisite commands then you can delete the whole resource group in the portal.

 - To remove the Ubuntu virtual machines from each environment by following the teardown instructions from each guide.